edjw/stop-targeting-ads-me/README.md

 ## To-Do

-- Check [the attempt at an API](https://stop-tracking-me.netlify.com/api/api.json) works and is useful for others
+- Check [the JSON file with all data in](https://stoptargetingads.me/api/api.json) works and is useful for others

 ## How to add a company or product to the site